CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexVmBackupInfo.md

 `func (o *HyperflexVmBackupInfo) UnsetError()`

 UnsetError ensures that no value is present for Error, not even an explicit nil
+### GetLocalSnapshotRetentionCount

+`func (o *HyperflexVmBackupInfo) GetLocalSnapshotRetentionCount() int64`

+GetLocalSnapshotRetentionCount returns the LocalSnapshotRetentionCount field if non-nil, zero value otherwise.

+### GetLocalSnapshotRetentionCountOk

+`func (o *HyperflexVmBackupInfo) GetLocalSnapshotRetentionCountOk() (*int64, bool)`

+GetLocalSnapshotRetentionCountOk returns a tuple with the LocalSnapshotRetentionCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLocalSnapshotRetentionCount

+`func (o *HyperflexVmBackupInfo) SetLocalSnapshotRetentionCount(v int64)`

+SetLocalSnapshotRetentionCount sets LocalSnapshotRetentionCount field to given value.

+### HasLocalSnapshotRetentionCount

+`func (o *HyperflexVmBackupInfo) HasLocalSnapshotRetentionCount() bool`

+HasLocalSnapshotRetentionCount returns a boolean if a field has been set.

 ### GetPowerOn

 `func (o *HyperflexVmBackupInfo) GetPowerOn() bool`